aws/aws-app-mesh-examples/walkthroughs/howto-tls-file-provided/README.md

 Check out the [TLS Encryption](https://docs.aws.amazon.com/app-mesh/latest/userguide/virtual-node-tls.html) documentation for more information on enabling encryption between services in App Mesh.

-## Client Validation Tutorial
+## Client TLS Validation Tutorial

 Enabling TLS communication from your virtual node is the first step to securing your traffic.
-In a zero trust system, the color gateway is also responsible for saying what certificates are trusted.
+In a zero trust system, the Color Gateway should also be responsible for defining what certificate authorities are trusted.
 App Mesh allows you to configure Envoy with information on what CAs you trust to vend certificates.
 We will demonstrate this by adding a new color teller to our service that has a TLS certificate vended from a different CA than the first.

 ## Step 7: Add the Green Color Teller